tomjaspers/vubresto-android/README.md

 Details
 =======

-The app downloads the official webpage for the restaurant (https://my.vub.ac.be/resto/etterbeek).
-It then parses the page, and displays the results in a CardView, grouped per day.
+Since 1.4 the app relies on the JSONs hosted on the InfoGroep servers to retrieve the menus.

+See tomjaspers/vubresto-server for the code responsible for parsing all menus.

 TODO:
 ======

-* Clean-up code base
-* Add restaurant "Jette"
 * Persist the downloaded restaurant information
 * Add price information in the cards (e.g., like Google Now does it?)
-* Add localization: French